 When I first dogsit my friend’s Chihuahua Coco, I could see how frightened Coco was.
 Throughout the day, Coco, the Chihuahua was barking a lot and slinking around the house with her tail between her legs.
 Could it be that she was feeling scared?
 Looking back, there were many other reasons why Coco had her tail between her legs (I will explain all of them below), but first the short and simple answer.

 Why do dogs put their tails between their legs?
 There are many reasons why dogs put their tails between their legs including feeling frightened, fearful, scared or showing submission.
-Your dog may not want other dogs to sniff her genital area so she may put her tail between her legs to prevent any mating attempt or to safeguard her vulnerable area.
+Your dog may not want other dogs to sniff her bottom area so she may put her tail between her legs to prevent any partnering attempt or to safeguard her vulnerable area.

 Why do dogs put their tail between their legs?

 So why do dogs put their tails between their legs?
 The position of a dog’s tail tells us a lot about how our canine friends are feeling.

 For instance, when a dog is feeling happy, you can expect her tail to shoot right up and wag furiously or at a fast pace like there’s no tomorrow.
 This can occur when:

 - Your canine friend is happy to see you.

 - Your dog can’t wait to eat her food.

 - When your pooch sees her favorite toy.